VakhoKontridze/VComponents/README.md

 }
 ```

-In some cases, the difference between these two may be significant.
-For instance, we can set the flag to `false`, and mutate state with an external animation.
+Choose the option that best suits your application's needs and user experience.
+In certain scenarios, the distinction between these two options can be substantial.
+For example, we could set the `appliesStateChangeAnimation` flag to false and subsequently mutate the state with an external animation.

 ```swift
 @State private var isOn: Bool = false